adityaraj5200/Spring-interview-QAs/Spring Questions.md

 ---

 ## Q.32: What is @RequestBody?
-**Answer:** Binds the HTTP request body to a method parameter.
+Binds the HTTP request body to a method parameter.
 It's commonly used with POST/PUT requests to receive JSON or XML data.

 **Example:**
 ```java